Danielmasud/Operational-Amplifier-Design/README.md

 # Multi-Stage Operational Amplifier Design
-**Comprehensive Design and LTspice Simulation of a High-Gain Op-Amp**

 ## Overview
 This project involves the design, analysis, and simulation of a multi-stage Operational Amplifier.
 The design was optimized to meet specific engineering constraints, focusing on high open-loop gain, stability, and the ability to drive low-resistance loads.